PDBe-KB/pdbe_covariations/README.md

 Gremlin3  https://github.com/gjoni/gremlin3

-The process requires a path to the database with clustered sequences, used for MSA in HH-suite.
-We use the Uniclust database:
+The process requires a path to a database with clustered sequences, used for MSA in HH-suite.
+We use the Uniclust database by default:

 Uniclust - https://uniclust.mmseqs.com/